Nearby Nature Communicable Disease Management Plan (CDMP)

 - Alcohol-based hand-sanitizing products (60 to 95%) may be substituted for soap and water washing if program participants do not have easy access to a sink (for example, when they are out in the park on a hike or bike ride).
 Children must be supervised when using hand sanitizer.

 - Staff/volunteers will provide program participants with positive and age-appropriate verbal reminders about how they should cough into their sleeves or a tissue, not touch their faces, wear their masks, not share food, and remain six feet apart.

 - Age appropriate posters will be displayed around the site (when possible) to further remind staff/volunteers/ program participants to follow COVID-19 safety protocols.

-- Program participants and staff/volunteers will wash hands with soap and water prior to eating.
+- Program participants and staff/volunteers will wash hands with soap and water prior to and after eating.
 In limited circumstances where use of soap and water is not possible (for example when program participants are out in the park or on a bike ride), using alcohol-based hand sanitizer (60-95%) is acceptable.

 - Nearby Nature will not provide program participants with daily snacks or lunch food, but may allow students to harvest and/or prepare food using vegetables and fruits from the Learnscape.